pichamon2545/game/README.md

 - Money bag emoji appears for 200ms
 - Each trial records the trial number and all key presses in that trial (milliseconds after the cue)
 - not thoroughly commented
-### V2 (06/21/2023)
+### V2 (06/22/2023)
 - Encourage pressing after reward tone in beginner
 - Show money bag emoji for longer (300ms)
-- Money bag emoji shows for the whole 300ms even if the subject presses very close to 7000ms
+- Money bag emoji shows for the whole 300ms even if the subject presses very close to 7000ms `(-> in beginner: restructured show_nickel and ITI, added nickel_shown)`
-#### V2.1
+#### V2.1 (06/22/2023)
-- Added progress bar
+- Added progress bar to all levels
+- Added instructions in the beginner level.
+Inform participants of the level they are on before beginning each level.
-- Added a debriefing page (how many trials the subject got right, total reward earned)
+- Added a debriefing page (total reward earned in that stage)
 ## Online psychology experiment
 ### V1
 - Welcome page